Chart Color Schemes

 Cairns City lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Cairns City as of Nov 2025 is around 4,135.
-This reflects an increase of 519 people (14.4%) since the 2021 Census, which reported a population of 3,616 people.
-The change is inferred from the resident population of 4,010 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 235 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,284 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 14.4% growth since the 2021 census exceeded the SA4 region (7.8%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Cairns City's estimated population is around 3,926.
+This reflects an increase of 310 people since the 2021 Census, which reported a population of 3,616.
+The change was inferred from AreaSearch's estimation of the resident population at 3,832 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 235 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,169 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Cairns City's growth of 8.6% since the 2021 census exceeded that of the SA3 area (8.0%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, a significant population increase in the top quartile of regional areas nationally is forecast, with the suburb expected to increase by 1,223 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Anticipating future population dynamics, a significant increase is forecast for the top quartile of regional areas nationally by 2041, with Cairns City expected to increase by 1,232 persons, reflecting an overall increase of 31.1% over the 17 years.

 Frequently Asked Questions - Population